regimelab/notebooks/README.md

 # Regime Lab

 Exploratory data analysis notebooks for the substack.
-A place to grapple with some concepts in applied math and statistics, dynamical systems, mathematical finance, and machine learning.
+A place to grapple with some concepts in applied math and statistics, dynamical systems, mathematical finance, econometrics, and machine learning.

 Detecting statistical shifts: concept drift, dataset shift, or distributional shift is a worthy enterprise for the purpose of monitoring stability in production data pipelines.
 Regime shifts are additionally a feature of many natural and physical phenomena worth modeling in themselves.